Selling second-hand books is a great way to free up some space at home and make a few quid in the process.

 The huge online sellers can get discounts on postage and mail books more cheaply than the rest of us.

-I would recommend you use one of a few Amazon online calculators that are available to find out the minimum price that you need to stick to make a profit.
+I would recommend you use one of a few Amazon online calculators available to find out the minimum price that you need to stick to to make a profit.

-The UK’s big second hand book sellers like World of Books and Awesome Books also set up book buying websites where they offer pennies for books which they then sell for a profit.
+The UK’s big second-hand booksellers like World of Books and Awesome Books also set up book-buying websites where they offer pennies for books which they then sell for a profit.